akarsh-prabhakara/akarsh-prabhakara.github.io/_pages/about.md

 4. *Novel embedded applications of wireless signals* ([MobiSys 20](/files/osprey-mobisys20.pdf), [UbiComp 21](/files/tagfi-ubicomp21.pdf), [IPSN 23](/files/platypus-ipsn23.pdf))
 {: style="text-align: justify;"}

-I am actively hiring Ph.D. students this application cycle for Fall 2025 (Dec 2024).
+I am actively hiring Ph.D. students.
 If these or allied topics seem interesting to you, please shoot me an email!
-Make sure to also apply at [UW-Madison CS](https://grad.wisc.edu/apply/start/).

 <!-- I have built systems that use millimeter wave radio frequencies for realizing key applications in transportation, robotics, critical infrastructure monitoring and pushing the limits of wireless communication.
 {: style="text-align: justify;"} -->